ellisbrown/ellisbrown.github.io/_pages/sims.md

 ## Key Findings

-### Finding 1: A minimal "3Q" mix is highly data-efficient.
+### Finding 1: A minimal "3Q" mix is highly data-efficient

+We hypothesized that a minimal set of complementary question types could be sufficient for developing spatial reasoning, without needing to mirror the full distribution of evaluation benchmarks.
+Through systematic experiments, we identify three question types that form an effective minimal training mix: **Absolute Distance** (measuring metric properties), **Relative Direction** (understanding perspective-dependent configurations), and **Appearance Order** (tracking temporal-spatial relationships).

 <aside>
-  We identify a minimal set of three question types **Absolute Distance**, **Relative Direction**, and **Appearance Order** that prove most effective for developing transferable spatial intelligence.
+  <p>The 3Q mix trains on just 3 question types, while the VSI-Baseline mix covers all 8 VSI-Bench question categories to match the test distribution.</p>
 </aside>

-We hypothesized that a minimal set of complementary question types could be sufficient, without needing to mirror the full distribution of a benchmark.
-Our experiments show this "3Q Minimal Mix" consistently outperforms the comprehensive "VSI-Baseline Mix" across all data scales.
-This demonstrates that high-quality spatial annotations enable remarkably data-efficient learning.
+This "3Q Minimal Mix" consistently outperforms the comprehensive "VSI-Baseline Mix" across all data scales (Figure 5).
+The result demonstrates that high-quality spatial annotations enable remarkably data-efficient learning—targeted supervision on core spatial dimensions proves more effective than comprehensive coverage.

 <d-figure>
   <figure>